Pre-Code Hollywood: Early sound film era

-Although the liberalization of sexuality in American film had increased during the 1920s, the pre-Code era is either dated to the start of the sound film era, or more generally to March 1930, when the Hays Code was first written.
+Although the liberalization of sexuality in American film had increased during the 1920s, the pre-Code era is either dated generally to the start of the sound film era, or more specifically to March 1930, when the Hays Code was first written.
 Over the protests of NAMPI, New York became the first state to take advantage of the Supreme Court's 1915 decision in Mutual Film vs. Ohio by instituting a censorship board in 1921.
 Virginia followed suit the next year, and eight individual states had a board by the advent of sound film.

 Many of these boards were ineffectual.
 By the 1920s, the New York stage, a frequent source of subsequent screen material, had topless shows; performances were filled with profanity, mature subject matter, and sexually suggestive dialogue.
 Early during the sound system conversion process, it became apparent that what might be acceptable in New York would not be so in Kansas.
 In 1927, Hays suggested studio executives form a committee to discuss film censorship.
-Irving Thalberg of Metro Goldwyn Mayer (MGM), Sol Wurtzel of Fox, and E. H. Allen of Paramount responded by collaborating on a list they called the "Don'ts and Be Carefuls", based on items that were challenged by local censor boards, and which consisted of eleven subjects best avoided, and twenty-six to be handled very carefully.
+Irving Thalberg of Metro-Goldwyn-Mayer (MGM), Sol Wurtzel of Fox, and E. H. Allen of Paramount responded by collaborating on a list they called the "Don'ts and Be Carefuls", based on items that were challenged by local censor boards, and which consisted of eleven subjects best avoided, and twenty-six to be handled very carefully.
 The Federal Trade Commission (FTC) approved the list, and Hays created the Studio Relations Committee (SRC) to oversee its implementation.
 However, there was still no way to enforce these tenets.
 The controversy surrounding film standards came to a head in 1929.

 Director Cecil B. DeMille was responsible for the increasing discussion of sex in cinema in the 1920s.
 Starting with Male and Female (1919), he made a series of films that examined sex and were highly successful.
-Films featuring Hollywood's original "It girl" Clara Bow such as The Saturday Night Kid (released four days before the October 29, 1929, market crash) highlighted Bow's sexual attractiveness.
+Films featuring Hollywood's original "It girl" Clara Bow such as The Saturday Night Kid (released four days before the October 29th, 1929, market crash) highlighted Bow's sexual attractiveness.
 1920s stars such as Bow, Gloria Swanson, and Norma Talmadge freely displayed their sexuality in a straightforward fashion.